Advancing American Poetry & Poetics

 Wednesday February 25, 11:30am ET - 12:30pm ET

-Barrett is a poet, essayist, cultural strategist, and A+ napper.
-They are a 2024 Disabled Futures Fellow by United States Artists, Ford Foundation, and Mellon Foundation, the winner of the 2022 Foundation for Contemporary Arts Cy Twombly Award for Poetry, a winner of the 2022 Next Book Residency with Tin House, a James Baldwin Fellowship at MacDowell, and most recently in 2023, residencies at Baldwin for the Arts and Millay Arts awarded by Lambda Literary.
-Their second book, More Than Organs (Sibling Rivalry Press, 2020) received a 2021 Stonewall Honor Book Award by the American Library Association and is a 2021 Lambda Literary Award Finalist.
+Barrett is a poet, performer, cultural strategist, and A+ napper.
+They are a 2024 Disabled Futures Fellow (awarded by United States Artists, the Ford Foundation, and the Mellon Foundation), the winner of the 2022 Foundation for Contemporary Arts Cy Twombly Award for Poetry, a winner of the 2022 Next Book Residency with Tin House, a recipient of a James Baldwin Fellowship at MacDowell, and the recipient of residencies in 2023 at Baldwin for the Arts and Millay Arts awarded by Lambda Literary.
+Their second book, More Than Organs (Sibling Rivalry Press, 2020) received a 2021 Stonewall Honor Book Award by the American Library Association and was a 2021 Lambda Literary Award Finalist.

 Adedayo Agarau